confidential-containers/confidential-containers/guides/troubleshooting.md

 ps -ef | grep qemu
 ```

-If you are using a different hypervisor, adjust command accordingly.
+If you are using a different hypervisor, adjust your command accordingly.
 If there are no hypervisor processes running on the worker node, the VM has
 either failed to start or was shutdown.
 If there is a hypervisor process,
 the problem is probably inside the guest.